 Place the sugar into another non-stick pan; heat gently over medium heat without stirring.

 When the sugar begins to dissolve, add the almonds and hazelnuts.
 Mix well with a spatula and cook until the sugar is completely dissolved and the mixture forms a light caramel (160° C / 320° F).
 This process should be carried out over medium heat, otherwise the caramel will become too dark.
 The darker it is, the stronger its flavor.

 Pour the mixture onto a lightly oiled marble slab or a baking sheet covered with parchment paper and let cool for 1 hour.

-Place the softened butter in a saucepan and melt the chocolate.
+Place the softened butter and the chocolate in a saucepan and melt them together.

-Stir in praline and let cool until the temperature drops to 23 ° C.
+Stir in praline and let cool until the temperature drops to 73.4F/23 ° C.

-Arrange in a circle 18cm/8" in diameter and place it in the freezer.
+Arrange in a circle 8inch/18cm in diameter and place it in the freezer.

 The Daquoise cake layer.

 Beat the egg whites with the granulated sugar.